socialpinpoint/api-social-pinpoint/v1/README.md

         "info_marker": null
       }
     ]

 ### Comments
-Comments are associated with a project and are attached to a geolocated marker
+Comments are associated with a project and are attached to a georeferenced marker and stakeholder

 `GET /api/v1/projects/{project_id}/comments.json` will return all comments for the `{project_id}`